Multiclass Classification, Information, Divergence, and Surrogate Risk: Comparison of loss functions

 for all distributions $P_1, \ldots, P_k$, on the quantized Bayes $\loss$-risk~\eqref{eqn:quantized-bayes-risk}.
 This definition is somewhat stringent: losses are universally equivalent only if they induce the same quantizer ordering for all population distributions.
-Whenever a quantizer $\quant_1$ is finer than a quantizer $\quant_2$, all losses yield $\quantinfo{U_\loss}{\quant_2} \le \quantinfo{U_\loss}{\quant_1}$ by the data processing inequality (Corollary~\ref{corollary:data-processing} of Section~\ref{sec:f-divergence}).
+If a quantizer $\quant_1$ is finer than $\quant_2$, all losses yield $\quantinfo{\entropy_\loss}{\quant_2} \le \quantinfo{\entropy_\loss}{\quant_1}$ by the data processing inequality (Corollary~\ref{corollary:data-processing} of Section~\ref{sec:f-divergence}).
 The stronger equivalence notion is important for nonparametric classification settings in which the underlying distribution on $(X, Y)$ is only weakly constrained and neither of a pair of quantizers $\quant_1, \quant_2 \in \quantfam$ is finer than the other.

-Definition~\ref{def:equivalent-losses} and the representation~\eqref{eqn:quantized-gap} suggest that the uncertainty function $U_\loss$ associated with the loss $\loss$ through the infimal representation~\eqref{eqn:inf-representation-full} and the $f$-divergence associated with $\loss$ via the construction~\eqref{eqn:f-from-loss} are important for the equivalence of two loss functions.
+Definition~\ref{def:equivalent-losses} and the representation~\eqref{eqn:quantized-gap} suggest that the entropy function $\entropy_\loss$ associated with the loss $\loss$ through the infimal representation~\eqref{eqn:inf-representation-full} and the $f$-divergence associated with $\loss$ via the construction~\eqref{eqn:f-from-loss} are important for the equivalence of two loss functions.
 This is indeed the case.
-First, we have the following result on universal equivalence on loss functions based on their associated uncertainty functions. \begin{theorem} Let $\loss^{(1)}$ and $\loss^{(2)}$ be bounded below loss functions.
-Let $U_{\loss^{(1)}}$ and $U_{\loss^{(2)}}$ be the associated uncertainy functions as in the construction~\eqref{eqn:inf-representation-full}.
-Then $\loss^{(1)}$ and $\loss^{(2)}$ are universally equivalent if and only if there exist $a > 0, b \in \R^k$, and $c \in \R$ such that for all $\prior \in \simplex_k$,
+First, we have the following result on universal equivalence of loss functions based on their associated entropies. \begin{theorem} Let $\loss^{(1)}$ and $\loss^{(2)}$ be bounded below losses and $\entropy_{\loss^{(1)}}$ and $\entropy_{\loss^{(2)}}$ be the associated generalized entropies as in the construction~\eqref{eqn:inf-representation-full}.
+Then $\loss^{(1)}$ and $\loss^{(2)}$ are universally equivalent with respect to all priors $\prior$ if and only if there exist $a > 0, b \in \R^k$, and $c \in \R$ such that for all $\prior \in \simplex_k$,

 \end{theorem}